stevearc/overseer.nvim/doc/reference.md

     default_builtin = {
       "on_exit_set_status",
       "on_complete_dispose",
+      { "unique", soft = true },
     },
   },
   -- List of other directories to search for task templates.
   -- This will search under the runtimepath, so for example -- "foo/bar" will search "<runtimepath>/lua/foo/bar/*" template_dirs = {},
-  -- For template providers, how long to wait (in ms) before timing out.
+  -- For template providers, how long to wait before timing out.
   -- Set to 0 to wait forever.
-  template_timeout = 3000,
+  template_timeout_ms = 3000,
   -- Cache template provider results if the provider takes longer than this to run.
-  -- Time is in ms. Set to 0 to disable caching. template_cache_threshold = 200,
+  -- Set to 0 to disable caching. template_cache_threshold_ms = 200,
   log_level = vim.log.levels.WARN,
 })
 ```